ABOUT

 It was a sound no one had heard before and in his early career, music producers didn't know what to make of this talented and handsome young white boy with the "black voice."
 This didn't slow him down one bit, and Elvis Presley songs from this early era clearly reflect his own earthy, gritty take on R&B classics.
 His early recordings, at Sun Studios, were nothing short of groundbreaking and he soon came to the attention of both bigger studios and, more importantly, the American public.

 His first single, "Heartbreak Hotel," which topped the charts in 1956, combined rockabilly with a more intense, driving beat.
-Once again, Elvis was at the forefront of a whole new sound, this one dubbed "Rock and Roll."
+Once again, Elvis was at the forefront of a whole new sound, this one dubbed "Rock & Roll."
 Before long, countless young artists would be following in his footsteps and taking the rock sound to new heights.

 But it was Elvis who remained the driving force.
-Over the 20-year span of his career, Elvis Presley songs set chart records that still stand to this day.
+Over the 24-year span of his career, Elvis Presley songs set chart records that still stand to this day.
 From ballads such as "Love Me Tender" and "Can't Help Falling In Love," to more up-tempo numbers such as "Hound Dog" and "Jailhouse Rock," it seemed that whatever Elvis put his finger to turned to gold.

 In the 1960s, after a brief stint in the Army, he brought his talent to Hollywood.
 He made a long string of movies, all of which spawned record selling soundtracks.
 He instantly became one of Hollywood's biggest box office draws, even as he cringed over the quality of the material he was being given.
 But as with everything in his life, he managed to put the Presley magic on it and turn it into a success.